ruuvi/ruuvi-sensor-protocols/README.md

 [![Ruuvi Measurements](https://github.com/ruuvi/sensor-protocol-for-eddystone-url/blob/master/images/website.png)](http://ruuvi.com)

 The data part of the URL can be encoded in firmware of the beacon.
-The most powerful way to encode the data is Base94 because the URL field of the Eddystone-URL has a support for 94 different characters.
+The most powerful way to encode the data would be Base94 because the URL field of the Eddystone-URL has a support for 94 different characters.
 Normally it's mandatory to encode the data because of maximum length (18 characters) of the [Eddystone-URL](https://github.com/google/eddystone/tree/master/eddystone-url) frame's URL field.
+We are using Base91 which has an ~equivalent efficiency.

-## Protocol Specification (Data Format 0)
+## Protocol Specification (Data Format 1)

-The decoded data is a list of decimal (0-9) characters.
+The decoded data is a list of decimal (1-9) characters.
 First number defines what kind of data the field contains.

 Offset | Allowed values | Description
 -----|:-----:|-----------
- 0 | `0-9` | Data format definition (0 = current sensor readings)
+ 0 | `0-9` | Data format definition (1 = current sensor readings)
  1 | `0-9` | Temperature (1st decimal)
  2 | `0-9` | Temperature (2nd decimal)
  3 | `0-9` | Temperature (3rd decimal)